 The most common crimes reported by students relate to the theft of phones, laptops and bikes.
 If you do experience a theft, don't panic.
 Inform the Security team and we can support you with then reporting the crime to the police.
 Here are a few things to remember to ensure you can protect your possessions:

 - Register your possessions - Register your valuables with the UK's National Property Register.
 This increases your chances of getting your things returned to you if it is lost or stolen.
 For bikes, you can register them at the National Cycle Database.

 - Track your devices - For electronic devices, including phones and laptops, activate the built-in tracking programs when you purchase them (such as Find my iPhone).
 You should also keep a record of the serial numbers of your devices and your phone's IMEI number.

 - Back it up - Remember to back up your data and coursework to the cloud or an external hard drive regularly.
 Students and staff are automatically provided a certain allocation of cloud storage.
 If anything happens to your laptop, at least you know all of your work is still safely available!

 - Safe purchases - A security cable for your laptop, costing around £10, reduces the likelihood of 'snatch' thefts in public places.
-You can also buy high-quality ABUS 'D' bike locks (rated as Gold Standard) at the Security Office in Sherfield Building, South Kensington - these normally retail for approximately £80 but are available to staff and students for £35.
+You can also buy high-quality ABUS 'D' bike locks at the Security Office in Sherfield Building, South Kensington - these normally retail for approximately £95 but are available to staff and students for £45.

 - Peace of mind - Always lock your bike in our secure storage areas on campus.
 Lock the frame of your bike to the locking point and whenever possible include the wheels.